RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The identification and authentication of the subscriber must meet the requirements specified for subscriber authentication as specified in sections 3.2 and 3.3 of this CP.
 The PKI Authority must identify the components of the PKI Authority (e.g., CA or RA) that are responsible for authenticating the subscriber’s identity in each case.
+For CAs that issue id-fpki-common-public-trusted-serverAuth certificates and subordinate to a publicly trusted Federal Common Policy Root CA, the CPS shall state whether the CA reviews Certification Authority Authorization (CAA) DNS Resource Records, and if so, the CA’s practice on processing CAA records for fully Qualified Domain Names.

 ### Approval or Rejection of Certificate Applications

-For the Common Policy Root CA, the FPKIPA may approve or reject a certificate application.
+For the Common Policy Root CAs, the FPKIPA may approve or reject a certificate application.

 For CAs operating under this policy, approval or rejection of certificate applications is at the discretion of the Agency PMA or its designee.

+For Device certificates, the CA shall reject a certificate request if the requested Public Key has a known weak Private Key.

+Public key parameters generation and quality checking, shall be conducted in accordance with NIST SP 800-89.
+Key validity shall be confirmed in accordance with NIST SP 800-56A.

 ### Time to Process Certificate Applications